kbjr/class.js/readme.md

 ## Using Mixins

 As of version 0.2.0, mixins are supported.
-It should be noted that mixins are *not* the same as sub-class inheritence.
+It should be noted that mixins are __not__ the same as sub-class inheritence.
 A single class can implement both a parent class as well as mixins.
-Mixins are defined using the `Class.mixin' method.
+Mixins are defined using the `Class.mixin` method.

 ```javascript
 var canFoo = Class.mixin({